ninezerozeronine/chip-computer/microcode_notes.rst

 PUSH - Copy SSS into memory at SP and increment SP
     Actually a store with the destination set to [SP+/-] 10 SSS [110]
-DATA - Set a DDD to a specific value
+SET - Set a DDD to a specific value
     Actually a copy from an immediate value to DDD
     00 111 DDD
 JUMP - Set the program counter to a value.